Sabari District

-Sabari & Yaqubi District is situated in the northwest part of Khost Province, Afghanistan.
+Sabari and Yaqubi District is situated in the northwest part of Khost Province, Afghanistan.
 It borders Musa Khel District to the west, Paktia Province to the north, Bak District to the east and Tere Zayi and Khost districts to the south.
-Sabari & Yaqubi District has its own governor, who is appointed by the serving governor of Khost Province, and the Afghan National Security Forces (ANSF) are responsible for all law enforcement activities.
+Sabari and Yaqubi District has its own governor, who is appointed by the serving governor of Khost Province, and the Afghan National Security Forces (ANSF) are responsible for all law enforcement activities.

 According to Afghanistan's National Statistics and Information Authority (NSIA), the 2020 estimated population of the district was 80,114 people.
 The district center is the town of Yaqubi, located in the most eastern part of the district.

 History

 On 19 May 2020, gunmen killed three brothers and injured a child in Sabari District when they were returning to their home from a nearby mosque after offering the evening prayer and breaking their Ramadan fast.
 The Taliban denied their role in the attack.